wesleytian/wesleytian.com/posts/startup.md

 Sometimes, code quality does take a spot on the backburner because of higher priority tasks (which often happened during YC).
 However, there's a difference between knowing what to do and not doing it due to business priorities and not knowing what to do.
 The key is learning what the right thing is to do, even if there isn't time to do them at that moment in time.

 **Takeaway:** Thus, if you are a junior engineer looking to join a startup, I would suggest joining one with technical founders or senior engineers.
-Not only can they put in place good engineering practices themselves, they are also more likely to value good engineering  practices and pay for services such as PullRequest.
+Not only can they put in place good engineering practices themselves, but they are also more likely to value good engineering practices and pay for services such as PullRequest.
 Startups without technical management may sometimes feel that it is unnecessary to develop good engineering practices until it comes back and bites them in the ass.

 * *Just because Big Tech companies usually have good practices through trial-and-error, it doesn't mean they aren't stuck in a local optimum.
 Startups often create new practices and processes better than those used at a Big Tech.
 Every new successful company with different practices than existing ones is proof of this.*

 <a name="reason3"></a>
 ### Reason 3. <strike>Less mentorship</strike> Great mentorship?

 Because I haven't worked at a normal company where you aren't fighting to stay alive, I probably have a different definition of "mentorship."
 However, I do know that my mentorship at Microsoft was less than ideal for me.
 I took advantage of Microsoft's internal directory to ask people out for lunch each week, but I soon realized that too few of the people I talked to had my target career.
 These people also didn't really know much about me as I didn't work with them, so the insights I got from these chats were usually pretty shallow.
-I  had a mentor assigned to me, but I also didn't work closely with him–in either physical proximity or code.
+I  had a mentor assigned to me, but I also didn't work closely with him–either in physical proximity or code.

 At Virtually, however, since some of my "mentors" are my co-workers and investors with shared interests in our success, they're able to offer advice that is more customized to my personality and work habits.

 Though Ish (Virtually's founder and CEO) never stayed at Facebook long enough to officially become a senior engineer, he's taught me subtle React optimizations that even our senior engineer didn't know.
 He's also drilled into me the values of building trust and moving fast.
 Michael Kelly, who was the first employee at [Plaid](https://en.wikipedia.org/wiki/Plaid_(company)) ([valued at $15B](https://www.fintechfutures.com/2021/01/plaid-raising-at-15bn-as-employees-pitched-1200-per-share/#:~:text=Plaid%20is%20currently%20in%20the,it%20before%20the%20failed%20merger.&text=And%20such%20a%20share%20price%20tag%20pushes%20Plaid's%20valuation%20to%20%2420%20billion.)), taught me a lot about ego and what it means to be a founding member of a company that you aren't technically a founder of.
 Dhanajoy Biswas, the first employee and Lead Software Architect at Backpack (YC S14) and a previous software engineer at Google, taught me how he dealt with imposter syndrome and served as an invaluable advisor as I took on a massive data migration project.
 I'm also excited for one of the first engineers of Brex to join us soon so I can seek guidance from him as well.

-To me, this is what mentorship means and I'm content that I've received advice from these "mentors" who have helped and watched me grow.
+These are examples of what mentorship means to me, and I'm content that I've received advice from these people who have helped and watched me grow.
 Perhaps there is a side to mentorship that I haven't experienced, and I'm missing out.
 But until then, the grass will be green enough on my side.

 **Takeaway:** Ultimately, it comes down to what kind of mentors you want.
 Do you want to learn from people who helped build a company from scratch or employees tenured at larger companies?
 If you want the former, they'll be harder to find at a Big Tech.